molmod/ThermoLIB/README.md

 # Therms of use

 ThermoLIB is developed by prof. Louis Vanduyfhuys at the Center for Molecular Modeling under supervision of prof. Veronique Van Speybroeck.
-Usage of ThermoLIB should be requested with prof. Van Speybroeck and/or prof. Vanduyfhuys.
+Usage of ThermoLIB should be requested with prof. Van Speybroeck or prof. Vanduyfhuys.

 Copyright (C) 2019 - 2024 Louis Vanduyfhuys <Louis.Vanduyfhuys@UGent.be>
 Center for Molecular Modeling (CMM), Ghent University, Ghent, Belgium; all rights reserved unless otherwise stated.